Our Mission and History

 We see teaching and learning in Sociology to be a critical element of Georgetown’s overall mission of cura personalis (care for the whole person) and preparing men and women to “to be responsible and active participants in civic life, and to live generously in service to others.”
 A sociological understanding helps students to appreciate how social structure and culture influence life chances.
 Possessing a sociological imagination to shape individuals’ understandings of their commitment to justice and the common good.

-To learn more about declaring as a Sociology major or minor, please click here.
+Learn more about declaring as a Sociology major or minor.